-- 1. They must have completed at least 124 semester credit hours.
-These 124 credits must include the requirements for a major and a minor in an academic area, in addition to the general core curriculum requirements. - 2.
-Students must have at least a 2.00 grade point average. - 3.
+- 2. Students must have at least a 2.00 grade point average. - 3.
 All financial obligations to the College must have been met. - 4.
-Students are required to complete 32 of the 124 credits, or one-fourth of their academic program, required for graduation at B-W. Special requests for transient status in the last 32 semester hours must be approved by the Registrar. - 5.
+Students are required to complete 32 of the 124 credits, or one-fourth of their academic program, required for graduation at B-W. See Returning Student Grade Forgiveness Policy.
+Special requests for transient status in the last 32 semester hours must be approved by the Registrar. - 5.
 Students must successfully complete the comprehensive examinations if required by the major department. - 6.
 Students must participate in any assessment activities for which they have been selected unless they have been excused by the Assessment Director. - 7.
 Students must file an application for graduation no later than the beginning of the semester preceding the one in which they expect to graduate.
-Applications are available in the Registrar's Office. - Graduating seniors are expected to attend the Commencement exercises, unless they have notified the Office of Registration and Records in writing that they do not plan to participate.
+Applications are available in the Registrar's Office. - 8.
+Graduating seniors are expected to attend the Commencement exercises, unless they have notified the Office of Registration and Records in writing that they do not plan to participate.